-It makes sense that self service is among the first CX investments that startups make.
-Help centers allow customers to find answers on their own, thereby stemming the tide of incoming tickets.
-You can still provide your customers with practical help, meanwhile your team can focus their attention on the most urgent and high-priority issues.
+It makes sense that self-service is among the first CX investments which startups make.
+Help centres allow customers to find answers on their own, thereby stemming the tide of incoming tickets.
+You can still provide your customers with practical help; meanwhile your team can focus their attention on the most urgent and high-priority issues.

-There’s another important reality to consider here: People want to help themselves, and often even prefer it to other service methods.
-In fact, 76 percent of customers reported using online help centers more than phone support.
+There’s another important reality to consider here: people wish to help themselves, and often even prefer that to other service methods.
+In fact, 76 per cent of customers reported using online help centres more than phone support.

-Companies who do not holistically serve their customers should prepare for a lot of customer churn.
+Companies who do not holistically serve their customers should prepare for plenty of customer churn.

 "Companies need to have systems that continuously engage their customers across multiple channels, anticipate their needs as they relate to their product, and service those customers effectively," he says.
-"Companies who do not holistically serve their customers should prepare for a lot of customer churn."
+"Companies who do not holistically serve their customers should prepare for plenty of customer churn."

 It’s also worth noting that COVID-19 Benchmark data shows that home-bound customers are relying more on live channels, especially chat and social messaging.
-In this pandemic, we’re seeing the importance of having flexible solutions that can be customized to meet customers’ changing needs.
+In this pandemic, we’re seeing the importance of having flexible solutions which can be customised to meet customers’ changing needs.

 The lesson here is that when the world changes again (and you know it will), be ready to meet your customers where they are.